AbeerAmin/GlowVibe-Beauty-Clinic-Web-App/docs/daily-standup.md

 - **Stand up**: This helps keep the meeting short and focused.

 ---

-## Example of a Daily Stand-up
-- **Alice**:
-   _"Yesterday, I finalized the registration page design.
-Today, I will start working on the profile page.
-No blockers."_

-- **Bob**:
-   _"Yesterday, I completed the user authentication API.
-Today, I will integrate it with the registration form.
-Blocker: I need clarification on the login flow."_

-- **Charlie**:
-   _"Yesterday, I finished the database schema for the user table.
-Today, I'll be working on connecting the front-end to the backend.
-Blocker: None."_

-- **David**:
-   _"Yesterday, I wrote tests for the registration form.
-Today, I’ll be reviewing and deploying the registration API.
-No blockers."_

----

 ## Tips for Effective Stand-ups
 - Encourage all team members to speak directly and avoid unnecessary explanations.
 - Focus on progress toward the Sprint Goal, not individual tasks.